 AIB would like our students to know that we have many strategies in place to ensure the safety of our students, including in our online environment.
 Should an incident ever happen, you can have confidence that we can help and support you.

 Emergencies: If you or anyone you know is in immediate danger, please call the police on 000 in Australia, or your local emergency services line outside of Australia.
-To Report an Incident to AIB or for further information, please contact Student Central on +61 8 8212 8111.
-Sexual assault and sexual harassment incidents can also be reported to our executive team.

 Please see the Mental Wellbeing section above for further support and counselling services.